 About the Plant Health Academy

 The Plant Health Academy offers two two-and-a-half-day education and training sessions for golf course superintendents.
-The sessions will be held at the GCSAA headquarters in Lawrence, Kan., March 3-5, 2014, and at the Bayer Development and Training Center in Clayton, N.C., Sept.
-24-26, 2014.
+The sessions will be held at GCSAA headquarters in Lawrence, Kan., on April 20-22, 2015 and at the Bayer Training and Development Center in Clayton, N.C., from Sept.
+16-18, 2015.

 To be considered, superintendents must complete the application and respond to two essay questions.

 Applicants must be employed as a golf course superintendent within the U.S., including Alaska and Hawaii, a Class A or Superintendent member (SM) of the GCSAA and be enrolled In Bayer’s MyBayerRewards customer loyalty program.

 The Plant Health Academy application period has ended.

 Please look for another opportunity to apply in the fall of 2015.